 When I first downloaded the app on my iPhone TKTK, the first thing I thought was that it was easy to navigate and fun to look at.
 Playful is the word that comes to mind … there’s something charming about that cartoon ghost.

-On the Apple Store, the app got 4.6 rating.
-In the Google Play Store it received just over four out of five stars.
+On the Apple Store, the app got a 4.6 rating.
+In the Google Play Store, it received just over four out of five stars.
 It seems that most people are satisfied with the app, but there are some people who were upset about the new interface update.
 Many claim it’s not intuitive.
 But I didn’t have any problems clicking around and connecting to my server.